Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 jökulsarlon, iceland

-Continue you journey over the magnificent river delta Skeidarársandur, where you can see the results of volcanic outbreaks beneath Europe’s largest glacier Vatnajökull, creating glacial rivers that have taken everything in their path with them.
-Reaching Skaftefell national park you can take in both the close by glacier and Iceland’s highest peak, Hvannadalshnúkur (6952 feet above sea level).
+Continue your journey over the magnificent river delta Skeiðarársandur, where you can see the results of volcanic activity beneath Europe’s largest glacier Vatnajökull.
+Reaching Skaftafell National Park you can take in both the close by glacier and Iceland’s highest peak, Hvannadalshnúkur (6952 feet above sea level).

 Day Day 5